 - When it comes together and has a slightly dimpled surface wrap it in cling film and rest for 10 minutes.
 After 10 minutes knead for a further 3 - 4 minutes until you have a nice smooth dough ball.
 The double rest is key!

-- Wrap tightly and rest for at least 30 mins but I prefer an hour or up to three.
+- Wrap tightly and rest for at least 30 mins but I prefer an hour.

 Rolling